 Joseph Crompton Oddie, who contributed £3,000 towards the cost of building Woodlesford Church is assumed to be a son of the aforesaid marriage.
 He became the owner, or part owner, of several small local industries, apart from the paper mill.
-One was that of lace making and the large stone building, now in an advanced state of dis-repair, behind his former home, ‘The Hollies’, now converted into three cottages at the end of Alma Street, is said to be one of those lace mills.
+One was that of lace making and the large stone building, now in an advanced state of dis-repair, behind his former home, ‘The Laurels’, now converted into three cottages at the end of Alma Street, is said to be one of those lace mills.

 The property, which overlooked the paper mill in times past, is described in an early 19th century document as a dwelling house, barns and stables.
 It is here the Crompton’s lived in the 18th century and the derelict stone building was probably no more than what it looks – an old stone barn.

 Before the introduction of modern machinery, lace making, like that of match box making at Rothwell, was always a cottage industry where families made lace in their homes, before the finished product was removed to a central collection point.